dreadflopp/dreads_modlist_patches/README.md

 - No merging of mods.
 Every patch is esl-flagged to make sure the plugin limit count is not reached.
 - Advanced fomod installer for the patches.
 No need to actively choose patches, the fomod does the work for you.

+>TODO update link when STEP CMS is launched
 Visit the [STEP forums](https://forum.step-project.com/topic/14603-dreads-step-se-core-addon/)  if you have any questions.

 **With this modular STEP build you will get**
+- STEP Core which means:
+    - HD textures in the style of vanilla Skyrim
+    - Bug fixes
+    - Tweaks and to increase consistency
+    - Improvements to user interface
+    - Improvements to audio
+- Further improvements to textures
-- New weapon textures
+- New and improved weathers and lighting
 - New armors
 - New weapons
+- New quests
+- New lands
+- New and altered towns and villages
-- Realistic female body compatible with popular skin and armor mods
+- Expanded character creation with the CBBE female body with realistic presets, new hairstyles and improved character textures
+- Overhauled character leveling system:
-- Overhauled skills and perks
+    - Overhauled skill trees with new perks
+    - A new class system
+    - New experience system that encourages exploration
+    - Slower leveling
 - Overhauled magic, races, standing stones, werewolves and vampires
 - New, tougher bandits, dragons and enemies
 - New NPC's and followers
-- New experience system with slower leveling
-- New class system
-- New lands and quests
-- New and altered towns and villages
 - Lightweight survival mod, the survival mod from Bethesda Creation Club.
-- Enhanced Lighting For ENB is replaced by Luminosity that has increased ambient lighting for those that think ELE is too dark.
 - Bigger trees for truly immersive forrests
-- …more

 **The STEP guide is in beta and this mod list will remain in beta/WIP for as least as long as STEP is in beta.
 For now, consider this a work in progress.**

 The patches comes with a neat FOMOD installer that automatically chooses what to install.
 The patches consists of a huge bunch of esl-flagged plugins.
 Since they are esl-flagged you do not have to worry about the old plugin count limit.
 Keeping the patches separated in different plugins helps during development when adding, testing and replacing mods.
 This also makes this mod list mostly modular.
 There are a few exceptions:
 - You need to use the Unofficial Skyrim Special Edition Patch
 - Cloaks of Skyrim and Winter is coming should be used together or not at all for the patches to work.

 Note that records from the Particle patch is not forwarded since the plugin is obsolete.
 ENB users should use [ENB Helper](https://www.nexusmods.com/skyrimspecialedition/mods/23174)